OfficeDev/Project-Accelerator/README.md

 ### Using the Accelerator with the Power BI content pack

-Users who need to view the Power BI reports in the Project Accelerator need a **Project Plan 1 as well as a Power BI license**.
+Users who need to view the Power BI reports in the Project Accelerator need an **M365 (or Project Plan 1 license) as well as a Power BI license**.

 ### Using the Accelerator without using Project for the web